 - Preheat the oven 170°/ 325°F/ GM3

-- Grease and line 3 x 6-inch circular baking tins (note these are smaller than average tins – if you are using 8-inch tins see my notes on how to scale up the recipe)
+- Grease and line 3 x 6-inch circular baking tins (note these are smaller than average tins - if you are using 8-inch tins see my notes on how to scale up the recipe).

-- Add 3 tbsp of milk and beat again.
-Sift the flour and baking powder into the bowl and mix well
+- Add 3 tablespoon of milk and beat again.
+Sift the flour and baking powder into the bowl and mix well180 g Plain flour, 2 teaspoons Baking powder

 - Divide the cake batter equally into 3 small mixing bowls

-- Bake all three cakes for 20-25 minutes until the cake springs back when lightly pressed or a skewer comes out clean
+- Bake all three cakes for approximately 20-22 minutes until they spring back when lightly pressed or a skewer comes out clean.

 Make the Marshmallow buttercream